jq77y/stats220/index.md

 This website is about labrador dogs.
 The reson why I chose this topic is that I have a cute labrador, and I want to introduce labrador to more people.

-## Image of labrador
+## Meme of labrador

-**The resone to make the labrador image**
+**The resone to make the labrador meme**

 To show the difference about puppy labrador to adult labrador.

-*The image below is a labrador from a puppy dog to a adult dog.
+*The meme below is a labrador from a puppy dog to a adult dog.
 I made it by myself and it is very easy to do that, just need some steps:*

 1. Find a puppy labrador image, and sclaed it to 500 * 500